 Biodiversity protection and enhancement strategy

-In December 2019 the Council approved our Biodiversity Policy (PDF 396KB / 2 pages).
-The policy helps us to protect biodiversity whilst delivering our key services.
+In December 2019, our Biodiversity Policy was approved, which helps us to protect biodiversity whilst delivering our key services.
+This commits us to:

 - ensure that contaminated land is effectively remediated when land is redeveloped

 - support other organisations to enhance biodiversity in South Lakeland, such as the Cumbria Wildlife Trust, the Morecambe Bay Partnership and the National Trust

 Our district-wide target of reaching net-zero carbon emissions by 2037 is based on the Small World Consulting Report completed for Cumbria at the beginning of 2020: Carbon baseline for Cumbria (PDF 8MB / 49 pages).

 We are also part of the Zero Carbon Cumbria Partnership that successfully bid for £2.5 million of National Lottery funding to cut carbon emissions in the county.
 This ambitious project began in January 2021 and will span the public, private and third sectors.
 Notable parties include community groups, the NHS, Cumbria Constabulary, national parks and local businesses.
 Zero Carbon Cumbria programme provides further information.